google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/sending-push-messages/index.markdown

 ---
 layout: shared/narrow
-title: "On the Server"
+title: "Sending Push Messages Using GCM"
-description: "As an example, this section describes how to send a message using <a href='https://developer.android.com/google/gcm/index.html'>Google Cloud Messaging (GCM)<a>, a service that handles all aspects of message queueing and delivery to client applications.
-After that, we'll discuss other services that support push notifications."
+description: "Sending a push message requires server-side code.
+To get you started with push, this section describes how to send a message using <a href='https://developer.android.com/google/gcm/index.html'>Google Cloud Messaging (GCM)</a>."
 authors:
   - dgash
 published_on: 2015-10-01
-updated_on: 2016-03-04
+updated_on: 2016-03-11
 order: 1
 translation_priority: 1
 notes: